semanticdata/dotfiles/README.md

 Please read and be aware of the [Code of Conduct](.github/CODE_OF_CONDUCT.md) before conttributing.

+## Acknowledgements and Attributions

+The icons used thorought my projects come from [UXWing](https://uxwing.com/license/), [Remix Icon](https://remixicon.com/license/), and/or [Lucide](https://lucide.dev/license/).
+These are kindly provided under different licenses.
+Please visit their sites to learn more.

 ## License

-Source code in this repository is available under the [MIT](LICENSE) license.
+Source code in this repository is available under the [MIT License](LICENSE).
 You are free to use this code however you like.
 That said, some acknowledgement would be well received.